 All payments to the Court for fees or charges of the Court may be made in cash or by check, money order, or other draft made payable to the order of "Clerk, United States Tax Court", and shall be mailed or delivered to the Clerk of the Court at Washington, D.C.
 The Court may also permit specified fees or charges to be paid by credit card.
 For the Court's address, see Rule 10(e).
-For particular payments, see Rules 12(c) (copies of Court records), 20(c) (filing of petition), 173(a)(2) (small tax cases), 200(a) (application to practice before Court), 200(g) (periodic registration fee), 271(c) (filing of petition for administrative costs), 281(c) (filing of petition for review of failure to abate interest), 291(d) (filing of petition for redetermination of employment status), 311(c) (filing of petition for declaratory judgment relating to treatment of items other than partnership items with respect to an oversheltered return), 321(d) (filing of petition for determination of relief from joint and several liability on a joint return), 331(d) (filing of petition for lien and levy action), and 341(c) (filing of petition for whistleblower action).
+For particular payments, see Rules 12(c) (copies of Court records), 20(c) (filing of petition), 173(a)(2) (small tax cases), 200(a) (application to practice before Court), 200(g) (periodic registration fee), 271(c) (filing of petition for administrative costs), 281(c) (filling of petition for review of failure to abate interest), 291(d) (filling of petition for redetermination of employment status), 311(c) (filling of petition for declaratory judgment relating to treatment of items other than partnership items with respect to an oversheltered return), 321(d) (filling of petition for determination of relief from joint and several liability on a joint return), 331(d) (filling of petition for lien and levy action), and 341(c) (filling of petition for whistleblower action).
 For fees and charges payable to the Court, see Appendix II.

-The Court proposes to amend Rule 11 to clarify that the Court may permit specified fees and charges to be paid by credit card.
+Rule 11 is amended to clarify that the Court may permit specified fees and charges to be paid by credit card.
 The Court's Web site provides specific information regarding the fees and charges that may be paid by credit card either in person at the Court, over the telephone, or through designated electronic payment systems.
-An additional conforming amendment to Rule 11 is proposed in section I (Ownership Disclosure Statements).
+An additional amendment to Rule 11 is adopted in section I (Ownership Disclosure Statements).